-ANNOUNCEMENT: Beyond Words will begin to come to a close on June 1, 2020.
-When we have exported, prepared, and made available all of the data, it will no longer be available as an active website.
-However, the data created in the application, the image gallery, and the codebase will remain available.
+ANNOUNCEMENT: The active experiment Beyond Words has come to a close.
+While the web application is no longer available for your exploration, we are exporting and preparing data to make it available for wider use, accompanied by guidance and project information.
+The data created in the application, the image gallery, and the codebase will remain available via the project GitHub repository.
 We’ll also summarize what we learned from this experiment, along with some extra ideas for digging into the data.
 If you contributed to the project, thank you for sharing your time and feedback with us!

-The Library of Congress invites you to help us in the effort to take newspapers Beyond Words.
-Join us to identify and improve information about the pictures within the Chronicling America digitized newspaper collection.
-This brand-new pilot project offers the opportunity to explore historical newspaper coverage of World War I and contribute to digital scholarship at the same time.
+Experimenting with Beyond Words: From 2017-2021, the Library of Congress invited the public to help in the effort to take newspapers Beyond Words.
+Participants were invited to identify and improve information about the pictures within the Chronicling America digitized newspaper collection.
+This pilot project offered the opportunity to explore historical newspaper coverage of World War I and contribute to digital scholarship at the same time.